aws-samples/ecs-service-connect-yelb-sample-app/README.md

 # Deploying Sample YELB Application with Amazon ECS, AWS CloudFormation, and an Application Load Balancer

-## Sample Application for Service Discovery to ECS Service Connect Migration
+## Sample Application for Service Discovery to Amazon ECS Service Connect Migration

-This repo was created in conjunction with the AWS Blog Post [Migrate Existing ECS Services to ECS Service Connect Configured Services](..)
+This repo was created in conjunction with the AWS Blog Post [Migrate Existing Amazon ECS Services to Amazon ECS Service Connect Configured Services](..)

 This reference architecture provides an easy to use YAML template for deploying a sample YELB application using service discovery to [Amazon EC2 Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).